 OWN YOUR EXPERTISE: 90-minute interactive keynote: Led by our founder or senior staff, our interactive keynote addresses the core questions of thought leadership, with emphasis on our understanding of our own knowledge, credibility and utility: what we know, why it matters, and how and why we should use it for maximum impact.
 Participants will walk away with bold ideas, a deeper sense of what they as well as their colleagues know and stand for, and actionable steps.

-"PUBLIC VOICES" THOUGHT LEADERSHIP GREENHOUSE: 3-month program + one year of access to OpEd Project National Network of Mentor-Editors: Designed for bold, concrete results in a short time frame.
+"PUBLIC VOICES" THOUGHT LEADERSHIP GREENHOUSE: 3-month program + extended access to OpEd Project National Network of Mentor-Editors: Designed for bold, concrete results in a short time frame.
 Participants convene 3 times (usually once a month, over a period of 12 weeks) for full-day seminar events designed to expand thinking, amplify expertise, and generate concrete results, following the themes of Knowledge, Connection, Contagion and Legacy (as described above).
 Each seminar focuses on a different core concept and variety of media platforms for thought leadership and innovative thinking.
 Convenings also provide a means for participants to collide, cross pollinate and generate new ideas and results.
 Participants also join a series of monthly conversations with media insiders at top institutions (NYT, CNN, TED, NPR, Wikipedia, etc).
 In between convenings, two or more of our Dedicated Journalist Mentors oversee and guide the group -- to encourage, coach, edit and support participants in achieving concrete results (op-eds and much more).
-All participants have a year of ongoing access to our Mentor–Editor pool for ongoing individual follow-up as often as they wish.

 "PUBLIC VOICES" THOUGHT LEADERSHIP FELLOWS PROGRAM: Year-long program with option of multi-year partnership: Intended for individuals and institutions committed to bigger, long-term results and enduring social change.
 The goal of this program is to transform a cadre of exceptional thinkers (with emphasis on underrepresented voices, including women) into public intellectuals whose knowledge and influence transcends niche industries and institutions, to shape the important public conversations of our day.
 Participants convene in person for a total of four day-long seminar events throughout the year: an initial Foundations seminar that begins the fellowship; two mid-year seminars which focus on core elements of thought leadership across different platforms, and on areas of common interest designed to stimulate cross-pollination of ideas, find connections between participants’ areas of focus and current news hooks, and generate concrete op-ed results; and a final convening to recognize the accomplishments of the participants In between quarterly seminars, we assign dedicated Mentors (all high-level journalists) to guide the group -- to encourage, coach, edit and support participants in achieving concrete results (op-eds and much more).
 Participants receive weekly customized email prompts, and join monthly calls with media gatekeepers/savants in key media outlets (NYT, CNN, Wikipedia, etc).
 By partnering with us in this way, universities and organizations can strengthen their internal talent pool, increase their institution’s public presence through the voices of their own leadership and community, and help change the demographics of voice in the world.